ALTERNATIVE METHODS OF INSTRUCTION

 - Faculty shall be selected and evaluated by equivalent standards, review, and approval procedures used by the institution to select and evaluate faculty responsible for on-campus courses.

-- Navarro College shall provide training and support to enhance the added skills required of the faculty teaching off-campus or self-supporting courses.
+- Institutions shall provide training and support to enhance the added skills required of the faculty teaching off-campus or self-supporting courses.

 - The supervising, monitoring, and evaluating processes for faculty shall be equivalent to those for on-campus courses.

-Navarro College shall submit for the appropriate Regional Council’s review all off-campus lower-division courses proposed for delivery to sites outside the service areas.
-Navarro College shall provide notice to the Higher Education Regional Councils when planning to offer requested off-campus and/or electronic to groups dual credit courses in the council’s service area.
+Public community colleges shall submit for the appropriate Regional Council’s review all off-campus lower-division courses proposed for delivery to sites outside their service areas.
+All institutions of higher education, including community colleges shall provide notice to the Higher Education Regional Councils when planning to offer requested off-campus and/or electronic to groups dual credit courses in the council’s service area.
+19 TAC 4.278(f), (j)

-Navarro College may offer clinical courses at clinical facilities without Regional Council approval if each of the following criteria is met:
+Universities, health-related institutions, public community and technical college, and Lamar state college may offer clinical courses at clinical facilities without regional council approval if each of the following criteria is met:

 - The student(s) enrolled in the clinical course is already employed by the clinical facility;

-- Navarro College receives written verification from the clinical facility that there will be no reduction in the number of clinical opportunities available for use by area institutions; and
+- The institution receives written verification from the clinical facility that there will be no reduction in the number of clinical opportunities available for use by area institutions; and

-- Navarro College notifies the appropriate Regional Council(s) of the clinical course and provides the Regional Council(s) with written verification from the clinical facility that the course will not reduce the number of clinical opportunities available for use by area institutions.
+- The institution of higher education notifies the appropriate Regional Council(s) of the clinical course and provides the Regional Council(s) with written verification from the clinical facility that the course will not reduce the number of clinical opportunities available for use by area institutions.

-For courses not submitted for formula funding, Navarro College shall charge fees that are equal to or greater than Texas resident tuition and applicable fees and that are sufficient to cover the total cost of instruction and overhead, including administrative costs, benefits, computers and equipment, and other related costs.
+For courses not submitted for formula funding, institutions shall charge fees that are equal to or greater than Texas resident tuition and applicable fees and that are sufficient to cover the total cost of instruction and overhead, including administrative costs, benefits, computers and equipment, and other related costs.

-Navarro College shall report fees received for self-supporting and out-of-state/country courses in accordance with general institutional accounting practices.
+Institutions shall report fees received for self-supporting and out-of-state/country courses in accordance with general institutional accounting practices.
+19 TAC 4.279